- Doctors & Departments

 All children develop fine motor skills at different rates, but some general guidelines are:

-Your baby must be older than 1 to eat honey.
+Your baby must be older than 1 year old to eat honey.
 Honey may contain botulism spores that affect their immature digestive system and cause infant botulism, a rare but potentially fatal illness.

 Popcorn is more of a choking hazard.
-Don’t let your child eat popcorn unsupervised if they are younger than 3.
+Don’t let your child eat popcorn unsupervised if they are younger than 3 years old.

-Children under 12 shouldn’t have caffeinated beverages of any kind, and teens should avoid them.
+Children under 12 years old shouldn’t have caffeinated beverages of any kind, and teens should avoid them.
 Caffeine is a powerful stimulant, and it can affect your child or teen in numerous ways:

 In some cultures children are given weak tea or coffee in small amounts, and this is generally okay.
 The most important thing to remember is that if your child or teen feels like they want caffeine, that’s a sign that they need more and better sleep.